jacques/docs.npmjs.com/content/private-modules/intro.md

 @scope/project-name
 ```

 When you sign up for private modules as an individual user, your scope is your username.
 If you create an npm Org, the orgname can be the scope.
+Orgs can be free or paid.
+Using a public Org is the only free way to use scopes in package names.

 ```
 @username/project-name